ziyoung/better-wilcom-docs/wilcom-docs/Modifying/combine/Insert_designs.md

 ## To insert designs...

-1Open the source design.
+1. Open the source design.

-2Optionally, travel to the position in the [stitching sequence](../../glossary/glossary) where you want to insert the design.
+2. Optionally, travel to the position in the [stitching sequence](../../glossary/glossary) where you want to insert the design.
 Otherwise, the inserted design will be placed at the end of the stitching sequence.

 ![combine00001.png](assets/combine00001.png)

-3Select Standard > Import Embroidery.
+3. Select Standard > Import Embroidery.
 File type defaults to the native ‘all-in-one’ EMB format but any supported embroidery file can be used.

 ![ImportEmbroidery00002.png](assets/ImportEmbroidery00002.png)

-4Select the design file to insert, and click Open.
+4. Select the design file to insert, and click Open.
 The design is inserted at the current needle position.
 By default, colors are added to the palette.

 ![combine00003.png](assets/combine00003.png)

-5Scale and position the inserted design as required.
+5. Scale and position the inserted design as required.
 To ensure that all the objects in the inserted design stay together, group it first.

 ![ImportEmbroidery4.png](assets/ImportEmbroidery4.png)

-6Sequence colors for efficient stitchout.
+6. Sequence colors for efficient stitchout.

 Note: The Options > General tab provides another setting – ‘Match to palette’ – which matches inserted design colors to the current palette.